bondarukoleh/java_playground/info/basics.md

 ```

 ###### final
-- final variable means you can't change its value.
+- final variable means you can't change its value ```after initialization```.
+Means it can be default value before this.
 - final method means you can't override the method (but you can make final overridden regular method, or overload final).
 - final class means you can't extend the class (implicitly state and behavior are also final there).
 - final variable should be initialized either when declared or in a constructor.